vapor-community/PassKit/README.md

 .product(name: "Passes", package: "PassKit")
 ```

-> Note: This package requires Vapor 4.
+> Note: This package is made for Vapor 4.

 ## Usage